Lemon-Framework/Lemon/CONTRIBUTING.md

 - Add new consultant handlers (see src/Lemon/Debug/Handling/README.md)

 If you want to add some features, please open issue before you open pull request.
+If there is some openned issue for longer time, you can write comment and say you will do it.
+Please wait for aproval.

 ## Pull request